yyzo/Bachelor-thesis-R-markdown/docs/index.md

 ```

 The merged files now only contain the data that has been filtered on the
-"QC Warning" and the "missing data frequency", and patients who have
+“QC Warning” and the “missing data frequency”, and patients who have
 been assigned a cluster.

 ------------------------------------------------------------------------